llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 `T` is a pointer to `T'` in address space `N`.

-If `T` is not a pointer type then the expression is not well-formed.
+If `T` is not a pointer type, then the expression is not well-formed.

-If `L:T` was produced by a `DIOpAddrOf` operation then see [`DIOpAddrOf`](#DIOpAddrOf).
+If `L:T` was produced by a `DIOpAddrOf` operation, then see [`DIOpAddrOf`](#DIOpAddrOf).

 Otherwise, `L'` comprises one memory location description `MLD`. `MLD` specifies